 The penrose-drain and elastic-band methods of finger swelling reduction work on the same principles as Ring Rescue, but are very operator-dependent, and are also time consuming and can be difficult to delegate effectively.

 Prolonged hospital stays, surgical interventions, and complicated outcomes have all been reported with ring cutting for removal.
 Traditional methods of nondestructive removal are operator dependent, time consuming, and have variable success.

 Ring Rescue is simple.
 Apply, inflate, and within seconds walk away.
 Return, remove the device, and remove the ring intact.
 Problem solved.
 Sometimes the amount of swelling or intrinsic finger size is such that direct ring removal is impossible, even with Ring Rescue.
 In event that direct removal is unsuccessful, the healthcare provider can still benefit from the decreased overall swelling following Ring Rescue use, which makes other methods of removal technically easier.
 Ring Rescue provides a must-have tool for the emergency medicine toolbox.

 Urgent Care, Family Medicine, Surgical and Obstetrical Clinics, and Nursing Home use

 Patients often experience the problem of stuck rings needing removal, but sending this problem to the Emergency Department might not always be practical or desirable for your patients.

-Given that ring removal has its own billing codes, it may be beneficial to purchase Ring Rescue and offer this service directly to your patients from the clinic setting.
+Given that ring removal has its own billing codes, it can be beneficial to purchase Ring Rescue and offer this service directly to your patients from the clinic setting.

-Incorporate Ring Rescue into your practice, add our tool to your suite of care options, and save your patient the trouble of going to the Emergency Department.
+In all these cases, incorporate Ring Rescue into your practice, add our tool to your suite of care options, solve problems and enhance your patient care options.